- Future Students

 Bachelor's Degree

-• Applicants may submit their PDP application with their degree still in-progress (providing that it is completed by August 31)
+- Applicants may submit their PDP application with their degree still in-progress (must be complete by August 31)

 Prerequisite Courses

-• All prerequisite courses must be completed at least one term before starting the PDP.
-Applicants must submit their PDP application providing official transcripts by January 31 showing prerequisite courses complete or in-progress (providing they are completed by May 15).
+- All prerequisite courses must be completed at least one term before starting the PDP.
+Applicants must submit their PDP application providing official transcripts by January 31 showing prerequisite courses complete or in-progress (must be complete by May 31).

 Experience